piraynal/pyDM3reader/README.rst

 Known Issues
 ============

-This DM3 parser has only been tested on single-image files (i.e. not stacks) and not all data types are implemented yet.
+Not all data types are implemented yet.